 If you haven’t answered “Yes” to all of those, I’d recommend responsive design.

-At Natural Interaction, we like to take a “mobile first” approach to design responsive websites.
-That doesn’t mean we don’t put the user at the heart of our approach (I’ve heard that fallacious argument a few times on Twitter), nor does it mean that we compromise on which features are actually built.
-Instead, we design user interfaces at the smallest possible breakpoint first.
+Here, we like to take a “mobile first” approach to design responsive websites.
+That doesn’t mean we don’t put the user at the heart of our approach.
+Nor does it mean that we compromise on which features are actually built.
+Instead, we design user interfaces at the smallest possible break point first.
 This helps us focus on the essential elements of the design, rather than designing something which works amazingly well on desktop and then trying to crush it to fit on a small screen.

 Trying to fit something designed for a larger space into something much smaller, is rarely enjoyable and can have catastrophic results.